 1. Interest Rates on Savings Account:

-As of today, YES Bank offers the highest interest rate of 7% a year for a maintained balance more than 1 lakh while 6% a year for a balance up to 1 lakh.
-Whereas Kotak Mahindra Bank offers 6% a year for deposits more than 1 lakh and 5.5% a year for a balance up to 1 lakh.
-Standard interest rates in Banks are normally 4% a year and hence comparatively, YES Bank and Kotak Mahindra Bank are the ideal choices if you have good amount to save in your bank account.
-Also remember that such higher promotional interest rates are bound to fall later so always opt for bank offering stable interest rates rather than highest interest rate.
+As of today, YES Bank offers the highest interest rate of 7% a year for a maintained balance of more than 1 lakh while 6% a year for a balance of up to 1 lakh.
+Whereas Kotak Mahindra Bank offers 6% a year for deposits more than 1 lakh and 5.5% a year for a balance of up to 1 lakh.
+Standard interest rates in Banks are normally 4% a year and hence comparatively, YES Bank and Kotak Mahindra Bank are the ideal choices if you have the good amount to save in your bank account.
+Also, remember that such higher promotional interest rates are bound to fall later so always opt for the bank offering stable interest rates rather than the highest interest rate.